theo-armour/pages/00-journal/2024/apocryphal-observations-of-life-in-france.md

 # Apocryphal Observations of Life in France

-The following texts are snippets I prepared in preparation for the Boxing Day dinner party we hosted at the cottage at Heritage on the Marina on December 26, 2024.
+The following texts are snippets I prepared in preparation for the glorious Boxing Day dinner party Cynthia and I hosted at the cottage at Heritage on the Marina on December 26, 2024.

 Notes